webcrawls/gmi-viewer/README.md

 - run `npm install` in the project root
 - run `npm run dev` to start a local server, probably on `localhost:5173`
 - enjoy!

+## caveats

+- things are sorta slow when the parser starts, all advice welcome!
+- styling is fairly rudimentary